gingerbeardman/gingerbeardman.github.io/_posts/2022/2022-07-13-sparrow-solitaire-for-playdate.md

 ## Download

-Sparrow Solitaire for Playdate (Early Access) is [available now on itch.io](https://vogelscript.itch.io/sparrow-solitaire), where you can read about what to expect from the full game.
+Update, April 2023: the full version of Sparrow Solitaire for Playdate is [available now on itch.io](https://vogelscript.itch.io/sparrow-solitaire) and you can also [read about what to went into the full game](https://vogelscript.itch.io/sparrow-solitaire/devlog/515286/sparrow-solitaire-v10).